 Do not reply to anything that has been said or retaliate by doing the same thing back.
 Saying something nasty back or posting something humiliating in revenge may make matters worse or even get you into trouble.

-If you can, take a screenshot of anything that you think could be cyberbullying and keep a record of it on your computer.
+If you can, take a screenshot of anything that you think could be cyberbullying and keep a record of it on your computer or phone.

 3. Block and report